grolston/cfn-security/README.md

 #### Example all Tests

-The following example tests CloudFormation with all scanning tools:
+The following example tests CloudFormation with all scanning tools.

+> **Note:** it is possible to simple combine the two examples above into a single file which will run all tests as individual jobs.

+The following runs all tests within one job:

 ```yaml
 name: Security Scan